 The site is open for swimming at all times of the year but it should be noted that the temperatures drop rapidly to approximately 4–5oC during December and do not rise appreciably until the end of March.

 Swimmers will be asked to read a copy of the site rules and will be asked to sign a disclaimer indicating that they understand the rules and restrictions of the diving centre on arrival.
 Swimming is strictly limited to within the boundaries of the marked course

 The entrance fee for swimmers is £5.50 per session, the minimum age for open water swimming is 16 years.
-The surface water temperature on Sunday 1st April 2017 was 10.5°C.
+The surface water temperature on 18th May 2018 was 14°C.

 To be kept informed of the current water temperature, please mail us at: